mattboldt/cryptocompare-crystal/README.md

 # cryptocompare

 This is a Crystal Shard that utilizes the CryptoCompare API to fetch data related to cryptocurrencies.
+Port of [Ruby Cryptocompare](https://github.com/alexanderdavidpan/cryptocompare)

 ## Installation